1. Uvik Software — for senior Python engineers embedded for production RAG

 | Pros |

-| Senior-only engineers, no juniors on RAG work |
+| Senior-only engineering bench; no juniors on RAG work |

-| 5.0/5 Clutch with 27 verified reviews |
+| 5.0/5 Clutch across 31 verified reviews |

 | Cons |

-| Requires client-side technical management; not a turnkey vendor |
+| Requires client-side product judgment; not a turnkey vendor |

 Summary of online reviews.
-Uvik's
+Uvik Software's

 2. Vstorm — for boutique AI-Agent and multimodal RAG builds